Bali Bucket List: 8 Unique Things to Do

 2. Waterfalls in Munduk

 Munduk is located in the north of Bali and is home to some of the most tranquil nature and landscapes in Bali.
 With many stunning waterfalls nearby, this place should be on top of your Bali bucket list if you are a waterfall lover.
-Here, you even have the option to do a 3-4 hours trek through the beautiful jungle of Munduk, that takes you past 4 different waterfalls: Golden Valleys, Red Coral, Labuhan Kebo and Melanting.
+Here, you even have the option to do a 3-4 hour trek through the beautiful jungle of Munduk, which takes you past 4 different waterfalls: Golden Valleys, Red Coral, Labuhan Kebo, and Melanting.

 In addition to the 4 waterfalls that you can discover during the Munduk waterfall trek, there are a few other waterfalls in the area of Munduk that are definitely worth a visit.
 Ideal for a full day of chasing waterfalls.